What are EMV chip cards?

 |Electronic (ex.
 Direct Deposit/Automatic Payments):||107000372|

-You can order checks for your account online, or by stopping into any of our branches.
+You can order checks for your account by visiting any one of our local branches, calling Customer Support or via online portal.

 To order checks online: